beautifulsh2/cowsaypp/README.md

 1. Sound effects must be placed in the same directory as the script
 2. The text-to-speech functionality uses the system's default voice
 3. For custom animals, ensure your ASCII art is properly formatted
-4. Animation works by alternating between two frames for supported animals
-5. The glasses option (-g) adds text to the animal's face
-6. PNG conversion uses default system font and may require adjustment for optimal results
+4. PNG conversion uses default system font and may require adjustment for optimal results
-7. Weather functionality requires an internet connection
+5. Weather functionality requires an internet connection
-8. Angry variants provide alternative ASCII art for each animal
-9. Livestream mode displays random messages about streaming platforms
-10. Vehicle support was added in version 10.6.1
-11. Clothing options are currently only available for cows
-12. Cheap fortune mode provides random interesting factsh